Robotic Vision Systems

 Adding Flexibility, Lowering Costs With Robotic Vision Systems

-Why You Should Add Robotic Vision Systems
+Why You Should Add a Robot Vision System

-How Does Robotic Visioning work?
+How Does Robotic Visioning Work?

 Robotic Vision System Applications

 Conveyor tracking is often useful in packaging applications.
-Product moves into the robot cell on a conveyor without stopping.
-A vision system determines accurate belt position and the robot controller adds speed information from the belt encoder — letting the vision system robot track and pick while the product is in motion.
+The product moves into the robot cell on a conveyor without stopping.
+A FANUC vision system determines accurate belt position and the robot controller adds speed information from the belt encoder — letting the vision system robot track and pick while the product is in motion.
 This eliminates any need to stop the belt or use expensive fixturing.
 Rather than presenting every piece in precisely the same location and orientation for the robot to pick up, a vision system simplifies cell design and can lower costs, making robotic automation even easier to justify.